The above ads are Google-sponsored.

 I also wrote/write under two pen-names for magazines.
 My articles for them are always done in a very different style of writing, typically much more tightly, with better grammar and punctuation, and graphics.
 No, you will not be informed about those magazines.
 If you happen to find out what my pen names are, and what magazines, please keep it to yourself!

-A note from June, 2019: I spent the $$ to incorporate SSL and other security precautions for the website, so there is less likely to be malware infections.
+I spent the $$ to incorporate SSL and other security precautions for the website, so there is less likely to be malware infections.
 This expense came about due to a complicated brute-force injection of redirection code, re-directing browser searches (Did NOT happen if you typed in my direct address) to ads for Viagra and other pharma crap.
 I had the paid-for DSL service managed for me by my ISP because I was way too busy with other things ...then.
-In June 2020, it was no longer paid management.
-I now did all the work myself.
-In September 2020, major changes to the hosting, etc., was made.
-MAJOR update information is near the end of this article. |

 I joined the ABC in the 1990's.
-For many years I have participated on the Airheads mailing list (a FREE List type service hosted by Micapeak.com).
+For many years I participated on the Airheads mailing list (a FREE List type service hosted by Micapeak.com).
 Long before any of the current "guru's" were on that list ....it was just about only me that was, in practice, the only major source of serious technical information on that LIST.
 Some on that LIST, including the Moderators & Administrators (I am now officially one of those), used to have a fun 'monthly contest' on who posted the most lines of text.
 I used to 'win' the contest nearly every month.
 I'm verbose anyway ....just consider the length of the article you are now reading!

-It was a sometimes heady, sometimes frustrating, often rewarding experience.
+It was a sometimes heady, sometimes frustrating, but often rewarding experience.
 It really was the beginning era of mass communications capability and availability, ...including for such as maintaining Airheads.
 As you can see, I tend to be verbose anyway; much of that wordiness is because I try to provide full information, including nuances, on anything I post about.
 I view myself more or less as a TEACHER.
 Perhaps a boring-you teacher?
 YES ...I have teaching certificates & have taught in actual structured classes, at UCLA, & elsewhere's.
 Long ago I occasionally shotgun-fired 'problem questions' at students, who had to instantly reply ....all to see what it took to overload them, & to force them to think quickly.
 I also gave students problem questions that required an essay on a narrow question, different from each other.
 That also forced them to think, very slowly, very deliberately, ....and hard to cheat.

 There are instances where I am not verbose, but overly succinct, or leave out information on purpose ...specifically pertinent are instances where I approach a subject in a way that is specifically designed by me to make the listener/reader THINK.
 Thinking-through a problem is very important in order to be a good technician.

 Some well-informed & experienced people now participate on the Airheads LIST, relieving the load on me tremendously.
 There are/were a few on the Kbmw Tech List.....not to mention those who have LEARNED, and who participate in the discussions.
-I TRULY APPRECIATE THEM.
+I TRULY APPRECIATE THEM ALL.
 It strokes my ego to think that some of their knowledge came from me.
 In truth, much of the old-timers knowledge has been passed on to me.
 We learn by teaching: docendo discimus

 Unfortunately, the various Facebook Airheads groups pages have way too much nonsense, wrong advice, bad advice, 'argumentative help' etc. Facebook pages also are filled with 'look at me' and even extraneous items, advertisements, etc. It takes a lot of my time to wade through it all.
 It's difficult for those using Facebook pages to determine who really knows things and can be relied-upon for advice.
 I hoped that matured over time, BUT ......it has gotten worse.
 Facebook is, IMO, a LOUSY forum for technical advice.
 Just try to find any advice a month later.
 Just try to separate facts from blithering nonsense and 'guesses', not to mention getting off-topic.
+In some respects, Adventure Rider is also not that reliable...for technical advice.
+I almost never am on Facebook these days.

 I have completed a move of my entire website to an assigned 'Designated Server', no longer associated with GoDaddy .
 My website and the Linode Server I use IS fully hosted, in a very professional upper-quality and secure manner, by the Vintage BMW Motorcycle Owners Club.
-The hosting will be for as long as I wish, but will pass to them upon my death or incapacitation.
+The hosting will be for as long as I wish, but will pass to them upon my death or incapacitation. https://vintagebmw.org/our-history/

-I invite you to read that page, and take a long look at the rest of the site,
+I invite you to read that page, and take a long look at the rest of the site, https://vintagebmw.org

 What that Group/Club has already made available ...and will be further making available ....will surprise some of you, who have, or contemplate having, an early BMW motorcycle.....let alone the Club's strong presence now in the Airheads world.

 I am possibly done updating my personal computer gear, although some is quite old.
 The website transition work is completed, and fully operational.
-I would not have been able to do it without the 'Wonder'-full help of a member of this Vintage BMW Owners Club, James Wonder.
-My website will continue mostly as it is now, with its large Airheads presence, and its sections for sidecars, early Oilheads, and Classic K bikes.
-The Vintage Club has both an on-line presence and a printed magazine; and, all past issues ....together with a longish list of available owners booklets/manuals .....ETC., are already available for you to look at, and even download.
+I would not have been able to do it without the 'Wonder'-full help of a member of the Vintage BMW Owners Club, James Wonder.
+My website will continue mostly as it is now with its large Airheads presence, and its sections for sidecars, early Oilheads, and Classic K bikes.
+The Vintage Club has both an on-line presence and a slick printed magazine; and, all past issues ....together with a longish list of available owners booklets/manuals .....ETC., are already available for you to look at, and even download.
 There are major advantages for me and for the Vintage BMW Owners Club to be associated with each other.
-Over the coming years, there will be ever larger advantages.
+Over the coming years, there may be ever larger advantages.

 For the foreseeable future, nothing will change with my E-address nor my website address.
 I will continue to be active on the Airheads List, as well as a Moderator.